 Brown and white fat: What is the difference?

-White adipocytes (white fat cells) have a single lipid droplet, brown adipocytes contain many small lipid droplets, as well as a very high number of iron-containing mitochondria.
-Brown fat gets its dark red to tan color from its high iron content.
+White adipocytes, or white fat cells, have a single lipid droplet, but brown adipocytes contain many small lipid droplets, and a high number of iron-containing mitochondria.
+It is this high iron content that gives brown fat its dark red to tan color.

 Brown fat has more capillaries than white fat, because of its higher oxygen consumption.
 Brown fat also has many unmyelinated nerves, providing sympathetic stimulation to the fat cells.